Facilitating International Engagement

-UK-Singapore Partnership on Biofilms
+UK-Singapore Partnership

 The UK Science and Innovation Network (SIN) works on behalf of UK Research and Innovation (UKRI) to identify and facilitate new research collaborations across the breadth of the UK’s research base.
 They supported NBIC’s interactions with Singapore researchers – NBIC visited Singapore in February 2018 to participate in a joint workshop with the Singapore Centre for Environmental Life Sciences Engineering (SCELSE), where complementary areas for strategic R&D collaboration were identified.

-In February 2019, SIN supported a second visit by NBIC which led to the signing of two Memoranda of Understanding (MOU) with SCELSE and the Singapore National Biofilm Centre (SNBC).
 The NBIC leadership team and three Industry Partners (Bioquell, Fourth State Medicine and Varicon Aqua) showcased the UK’s global leadership in biofilms and the investment offer in Health and Life Sciences by participating in a biofilms research and industry symposium at the UK-Singapore Investor Club, which SIN organised with the Department for International Trade (DIT).

 Finally, NBIC took part in a launch ceremony – ‘When Microbes Mean Business’ – where NBIC signed two MOUs with SCELSE and SNBC, paving the way for a truly academic-industry partnership that will cement the UK and Singapore as global leaders in biofilms research and innovation.
 These agreements will facilitate joint R&D programmes, sharing of knowledge and expertise, researcher exchanges and trade between the UK and Singapore, strengthening our global position in biofilm research and innovation.